MahmoudMabrok/QuranyApp/README.md

 - Repeat each ayas and repeat whole listening
 - Tafseer
 - Points for Tasmee3
-- can report a bug, chat with app developer powered by InstaBug - explaned in demo video - (trial).
+- can report a bug, chat with app developer powered by InstaBug - explaned in demo video - (Not Available now).
+- ReadLog that store pages user read.

 # Challenges
 - **Data**